 There are two types of heated bathtubs.
 Heated soaking tubs will keep the water warm.
 Heated surface will warm the tub surface.

 Heated Soaking Tubs

 Soaking Tubs with Heaters to Keep Water Warm for Luxurious Long Baths

-A heated soaking bath re-circulates water, like a whirlpool but instead of white water rapid speed, more like a slow running creek.
+A heated soaking bath re-circulates water, like a whirlpool but, instead of white water rapid speed, more like a slow running creek.

 Hydro Blanket wraps you in a world of warmth and relaxation.
-Multi-zone heat allows you to pick from 2 - 5 heat zones on the sides or bottom of the bath.
+Multi-zone heat allows you to pick from 2 to 5 heat zones on the sides or bottom of the bath.
 Turn on the thermostat and set the dial to a maximum setting of 110°